divblox/divblox.github.io/data-modeler.md

 Each entity will have its own base classes for the ORM.
 These base classes will always be regenerated when code is generated to ensure that the foundation of your solution is always inline with the database.
 Each entity will then also have implemented classes that inherit from their base classes.
 These classes allow for the developer to change the way a certain class works from the default way, since the code in these classes will never be regenerated.
-This base class/implemented class approach is true for every area where divblox generates ORM code.
+This base class/implemented class approach is true for every area where Divblox generates ORM code.

 ### divbox ORM Queries
-The querying logic behind all the Load methods in divblox ORM classes is powered by dxQuery, or dxQ for short.
+The querying logic behind all the Load methods in Divblox ORM classes is powered by dxQuery, or dxQ for short.
 Put simply, dxQ is a completely object oriented API to perform any SELECT-based query on your database to return any result or hierarchy of your ORM objects.

 While the ORM classes utilize basic, straightforward SELECT statements in their Load methods, dxQ is capable of infinitely more complex queries.
 In fact, any SELECT a developer would need to do against a database should be possible with dxQ.